 You must apply to one of the following nominating bodies in the first instance – the CSC does not accept direct applications for these scholarships:

-- Supporting statement from a proposed supervisor in the UK from at least one of the institutions named on your application form -– submitted directly by your proposed supervisor to the online application system (supervisors will be sent an email request).
+- Supporting statement on institutional letterhead from a proposed supervisor in the UK from at least one of the institutions named on the application form

 RECOMMENDED: Check Here for More Scholarships and Opportunities.